Citrin (restaurant)

 French restaurant in Santa Monica, California, U.S.

-Citrin is a Michelin-starred French restaurant in Santa Monica, California.
+Citrin is a Michelin-starred French restaurant in Santa Monica, California, United States.

 Description

 Citrin is located in the same building as its sister restaurant, Mélisse.
 Unlike Mélisse which offers a tasting menu-only format, Citrin offers a modest prix-fixe along with à la carte options.

 The restaurant has a seating capacity of 99.